idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 ## ONLINE CAT TOOLS

-The advent of Cloud/browser-based CAT tools has added several GNU/Linux compatible solutions to the existing arsenal.
+While problematic from a privacy and freedom point of view, the advent of Cloud/browser-based CAT tools has added several GNU/Linux compatible solutions to the existing arsenal.

 ## Memsource Cloud